 Archaeos is a 501(c)(3), non-profit corporation dedicated to the preservation of world cultural heritage, and to the advancement of archaeology, anthropology, and education.

-Dr. David Nelson Gimbel is the founder and Director of Archaeos, Inc., a non-profit organization in New York City dedicated to cultural heritage and to archaeological and anthropological research and education.
+David Nelson Gimbel is the founder and director of Archaeos, Inc., a non-profit organization in New York City dedicated to cultural heritage, archaeological research, and education.

-He received his doctorate (D.Phil.) from the Faculty of Oriental Studies, University of Oxford (UK); his M.A. degree in Art History and Archaeology from the Institute of Fine Arts, New York University; his B.A. degree in English Literature and Spanish from Wesleyan University.
+He received his doctorate from the Faculty of Oriental Studies, Oxford University; his M.A. degree in Art History and Archaeology from the Institute of Fine Arts, New York University; his B.A. degree in English Literature from Wesleyan University; and was a Visiting Scholar at Harvard University and at the American University in Cairo.

 Sameer Padania